truenas/middleware/docs/userguide/index.rst

 **NOTE:** versions of FreeNAS® prior to 8.3.1 required a reboot in order to apply changes to the HDD Standby, Advanced Power Management, and Acoustic Level settings.
 As of 8.3.1, changes to these settings are applied immediately.

-A ZFS dataset only has five icons as the scrub volume, create ZFS volume, and volume status buttons only apply to volumes.
-In a dataset, the Detach Volume button is replaced with the Destroy Dataset button.
+A ZFS dataset only has six icons as the "Scrub Volume", "Volume Status", and "Upgrade" buttons only apply to volumes.
+In a dataset, the "Detach Volume" button is replaced with the "Destroy Dataset" button.
 If you click the Destroy Dataset button, the browser will turn red to indicate that this is a destructive action.
 The pop-up warning message will warn that destroying the dataset will delete all of the files and snapshots of that dataset.

 View Multipaths